bdlm/log/README.md

 # Logrus

-Logrus is a structured logger for Go (golang), completely API compatible with the standard library logger.
+`log` is a structured logger for Go and is API compatible with the standard libaray `log` package.

-Nicely color-coded in development (when a TTY is attached, otherwise just plain text):
+Color-coded output when attached to a TTY for development:

 ![Colored](http://i.imgur.com/PY7qMwd.png)

 With `log.SetFormatter(&log.JSONFormatter{})`, for easy parsing by logstash or Splunk:

 ```json
 {"animal":"walrus","level":"info","msg":"A group of walrus emerges from the ocean","size":10,"time":"2014-03-10 19:57:38.562264131 -0400 EDT"}